RedHatWorkshops/openshiftv3-ops-workshop/creating_persistent_volume.md

 In this lab you will learn how to create persistent volume (PV) using NFS storage.

 ## Step 1
-Before creating PV on NFS server, you will have to create the directory on the NFS before creating the PV.
+Before creating PV on NFS server, you will have to create the directory on the NFS master.

-On the NFS server, normally it is on master. you can do the following to create your volume
+The NFS server is normally on the master server.
-Update /etc/export.d/openshift-ansible.exports
+You can do the following to create your volume.
-Add the following line(s) to the openshift-ansible.exports file.
+Update /etc/export.d/openshift-ansible.exports then add the following line to the openshift-ansible.exports file.
-Each PV will need a directory.
+Each PV will need a separate directory, though we're only creating one for this lab.

 ```